-Her winning time of 21:31 for the 6,400m course saw her run seconds faster than the time recorded by 2018 winner Anna Moller before going on to take the European U23 title in December.
+Her winning time of 21:31 for the 6,400m course saw her run several seconds faster than the time recorded by 2018 winner Anna Moller before going on to take the European U23 title in December.

 Arter had begun as a strong favourite after proving current fitness with a fastest leg run at the ERRA National road Relays last weekend to lead her Cardiff team to victory.

 She had been looking for a strong start to the Cross Country season and will now hope to emulate her 2018 win at the European Trials in Liverpool.

 Cardiff Club-mate Jenny Nesbitt is the current Inter-Counties Cross Country Champion and similarly timed her move well to finish clear in second.

 Norwich AC’s Iona Lake was third with Jessica Gibbons of Reading AC just outside the podium places.